Sunday Morning Programs

 Our Sunday morning programs alternate weekly between a guest speaker and one of our Community Days, which are designed to foster community engagement and social action.
 We’ll welcome a live audience in our auditorium, and also continue livestreaming our guest speakers to our YouTube channel.
 The Community Days will be in-person only.

-Sunday, January 19, 10:30am
+Sunday, February 23, 10:30am

 Our Community Days are programs designed to bring us together to learn, grow, and volunteer.
 They are open to the public, in-person only, and will not be livestreamed.

-Sunday, January 26, 10:30am
+Sunday, March 2, 10:30am

-Community Day: Exploring Creativity
+Community Day: Lightning Talks

-Sunday, February 2, 10:30am
+Sunday, March 16, 10:30am

 While we welcome an open and respectful discussion about all topics of interest to Humanists and beyond,